Des Femmes Disparaissent (soundtrack): Reception

 Scott Yanow of Allmusic stated: "Soundtrack albums are generally music-minus-one affairs, the 'one' being the film.
 The music for soundtracks is meant to accentuate the visual story but, taken by itself, it usually sounds very incomplete.
-This CD, only recommended to completists, mostly features Art Blakey's Jazz Messengers in December 1958, playing short themes and sketches that were used in the French film Des Femmes Disparaissent".
+This CD, only recommended to completists, mostly features Art Blakey's Jazz Messengers in December 1958 late at night, playing short themes and sketches that were used in the French film Des Femmes Disparaissent".

 Track listing

 All compositions by Art Blakey and Benny Golson except track 5 and tracks 10–14 written by Blakey.